youtous/destr0yer-build/README.md

 [![Licence](https://img.shields.io/github/license/youtous/destr0yer-build)](https://github.com/youtous/destr0yer-build/blob/master/LICENSE)

 # TODO:

-- [ ] refactor ufw rule manipulation using a role
+- [ ] refactor ufw rule manipulation using a role + add tests in the role (ufw rules are deleted but others are kept)
-- [ ] refactor docker secrets/config manipulation using a role
+- [ ] add tests in docker configs/secret role (old secrets deleted, not the new one and the no pattern are also kept)

 ## Requirements